What is a Channel?

-Several popular models only have one or two channels; as that can be plenty for smaller businesses who are likely to only ever assign one or two groups of people to a channel.
-The average commercial grade radio offers 2-16 channels, which is typically more than enough for most handheld-to-handheld operations.
-Heavy duty radios heavy duty radios used by fire and police departments, may have up to 256 different channels.
-To cut down on confusion in a commercial setting, itís a good idea to divide your employees into groups who use their own channels.
-For instance in a nursing home, you might make Channel 1 an ďAll CallĒ channel that reaches all groups.
+Several popular models of two-way radios only have one or two walkie-talkie radio channels.
+This can be plenty for smaller businesses who are likely to only ever assign one or two groups of people to a channel.
+The average commercial-grade radio offers 2 to 16 channels, which is typically more than enough for most handheld-to-handheld operations.
+Heavy-duty radios, like the type used by fire and police departments, may have up to 256 different channels.
+To cut down on confusion in a commercial setting, it's a good idea to divide your employees into groups who use their own channels.
+For instance, in a nursing home you might make Channel 1 an "All Call" channel that reaches all groups.
 You could assign the Nursing Staff to Channel 2.
 Put the Front Desk Staff on Channel 3 and add the Maintenance Staff on Channel 4.
 Groups might be set up according to location, department, type of work or anything that drives your operations.
-Youíd set up which groups hear and talk to other groups using your walkie talkieís scanning feature.
-In our nursing home, anyone with a radio could use Channel 1 to call everyone in an emergency.
-To cut down on excess chatter, the Nursing Staff would communicate with only other nurses by using Channel 2.
-That way, other departments donít have to be bothered with calls that donít involve them.
-Our nursing home managers can set their radios to scan; so theyíre able to hear all communications over all channels.
+You'd set up which groups hear and talk to other groups using your walkie talkie's scanning feature.

-When making your decision on which model to purchase, be sure to look ahead.
-Youíll want to buy radios now that will accommodate your business 3-5 years down the road.
-Buying now for later means you wonít have to repeat the exercise and expense of replacing equipment, because your initial purchase didnít anticipate the correct number of channels youíd need as your business grew.
-Sure, itís slightly more expensive to buy radios with more channels now, but it will be much less expensive than replacing your radios, if they canít handle your communication requirements in the coming years.
+When making your decision on which model of radio to purchase, be sure to look ahead and to think of your radio order as a long-term investment.
+You'll want to buy radios that will accommodate your business for three to five years down the road to maximize your investment.
+Buying now for later means you won't have to repeat the exercise and expense of replacing equipment in the near future, because your initial purchase didn't anticipate the correct number of channels you'd need as your business grew.
+Sure, it's slightly more expensive to buy radios with more channels now, but it will be much less expensive than replacing your radios before they come to the end of their useful life if they can't handle your communication requirements in the coming years.

 Channel Scanning and Communicating

-To see how to maximize efficiency using your two-way radioís scanning feature, letís take a look at a hotel with the following channel settings:
+To see how to maximize efficiency using your two-way radio's scanning feature, let's take a look at a hotel with the following channel settings:

 - All Call - Anyone can speak and hear everyone on all channels.